 Easter sweets and traditional Easter dishes will be featured on the menus of restaurants and bakeries.

 It’s the lamb that is Italy’s most important Easter food tradition.
 It comes in two varieties.
 The first is grilled lamb (abbacchio), and it will be found on almost every Italian restaurant’s menu.
 Almond paste is the second!
 Yep, that’s right.
 A little lamb made from marzipan can be found in Sicily and other Sicilian bakeries.

 A marzipan lamb is not the only Easter sweet that you will find.
 These chocolate eggs are very popular, especially when they’re hollow and have a prize inside.
-A cake called colomba da Pasqua is also a cake that looks like a dove, and it’s known as colomba di Pasqua.
+A cake called Colomba da Pasqua is also a cake that looks like a dove, and it’s known as Colomba di Pasqua.
 It’s a wonderful time to be in Italy, but also to eat in Italy.

-You want to celebrate Easter like an Italian?
+Do you want to celebrate Easter like an Italian?
 Picnic on Pasquetta

 Despite the expression “Natale coni tuoi.
 Pasqua con chi vuoi”, Easter Sunday is often spent with loved ones, and Easter Monday (or “Pasquetta”) is with friends.